 eCommerce Sites and Staging

 If using a Staging or Development environment to draft code changes or perform testing for an eCommerce website, there are some general best practices to follow when copying between them.
 Remember: The eCommerce site could receive orders and have new added products between the most recent copy and now, so it’s important to ensure important data isn’t overwritten.

 - Don’t copy database tables containing orders to production.
 If you are using WooCommerce, these tables include: wp_posts, wp_postmeta, wp_woocommerce_order_items, wp_woocommerce_order_itemmeta

 - Don’t copy database tables containing users or user metadata to production.
 These tables include wp_users and wp_usermeta

 - Regularly export order data from production.
-You can use WordPress’ Tools > Export option to export data as needed, or use the WooCommerce CSV export extension for more advanced features.
+Use WordPress’ Tools > Export option to export data as needed, or use the WooCommerce CSV export extension for more advanced features.

 WooCommerce and Geolocation

-When using WooCommerce’s built-in Geolocation feature on your WP Engine website you can experience redirect loops, as detailed in this WooCommerce post.
-Not to worry though – if you enable WP Engine’s own GeoTargeting add-on as well, the Geolocation feature built into WooCommerce will work seamlessly.
+When using WooCommerce’s built-in Geolocation feature on a WP Engine website, redirect loops can occur, as detailed in this WooCommerce post.
+Not to worry though – when enabling WP Engine’s own GeoTargeting add-on, the Geolocation feature built in to WooCommerce will work seamlessly.